Chubb impresses as No. 13 Georgia rolls past Samford, 42-14 (Sep 16, 2017) | FOX Sports

 Fromm, who took over after starter Jacob Eason suffered a sprained left knee in the first quarter of the season-opening win over Appalachian State, was impressive.
 He threw scoring passes of 51 and 9 yards to Terry Godwin and 5 yards to Mecole Hardman.

+”It’s always a possibility,” Smart said when asked if Eason might return in next week’s visit from Mississippi State.

-Georgia (3-0) avoided a letdown following the emotional win at Notre Dame.
+Georgia avoided a letdown following the emotional win at Notre Dame .

 Chubb already had 94 yards rushing and a touchdown by the end of the opening quarter while Samford (2-1) was still without a first down.